 This publication is part of a project to monitor the implementation of the Forest Code in Brazilian states.
 The report provides a detailed analysis of state regulations and identifies actions underway in the states.
 It highlights progress made to date and the strategies enacted by states that are farther ahead, as well as key gaps and challenges, and opportunities to accelerate the implementation of the law.
 This information is reviewed and updated annually.
 The first edition of this report was published in 2019.
 This report reviews and updates all data and information therein, emphasizing the progress made in 2020.

 There is currently an important opportunity to align agricultural growth and natural resource protection in Brazil.
-According to estimates, Brazil can double its crop yield by taking advantage of areas that have already been cleared, without the need for additional deforestation.1 The Native Vegetation Protection Law (12,651/2012), also known as the Forest Code, is a crucial instrument to promoting Brazil’s efforts in this regard.
+According to estimates, Brazil can double its crop yield by taking advantage of areas that have already been cleared, without the need for additional deforestation.1 The Native Vegetation Protection Law (No. 12,651/2012), also known as the Forest Code, is a crucial instrument to promoting Brazil’s efforts in this law.